Tool | September 2014

 Exemptions for Other Retirement Income

-Railroad Retirement benefits are fully exempt.
-Military, civil-service and Kansas state and local government pensions are exempt.
+Railroad Retirement benefits are exempt.
+Military, civil-service, and Kansas state and local government pensions are exempt.
 Out-of-state government pensions are fully taxed.

-A Safe Senior property tax refund is available for homeowners 65 or older with household income of $18,200 or less.
+A Safe Senior property tax refund is available for homeowners 65 or older with household income of $18,600 or less.
 The refund is 75% of the property taxes paid.
+The appraised value of the home cannot exceed $350,000 in order to receive this refund.
 Those who claim this refund cannot claim a Homestead refund.

 There is no estate tax or inheritance tax.